 Saturday, the Rustlers came out fast in the first quarter, applying pressure that Edmonton could not handle.
 The Rustlers pressure gave them easy scoring opportunities and helped them build a 41-22 lead after the first quarter.
 After the first quarter, the two teams played nearly even, with neither team winning a quarter by more than 3.

 Edmonton could not come back from the Rustlers early lead, as the Rustlers won 97-77.
-The Rustlers were led by 3rd-year guard Ricardo Joseph who scored 24 points for the Rustlers and 3rd-year forward Artavis Holiday who added 21 points.
+The Rustlers were led by third year guard Ricardo Joseph who scored 24 points for the Rustlers and third year forward Artavis Holiday who added 21 points.

 Edmonton came out strong and ready to play on Sunday.
 Lakeland continued to apply strong, full-court pressure, but Edmonton was able to find ways to break it.
 In the half court, the Rustlers faced Edmonton's zone defense but found ways to score.
 After the first quarter, the Rustlers led 25-18.
 Both teams came out strong to start the second quarter.